-Nobody likes the idea of their pet suffering from a preventable illness like heartworm.
+Nobody likes the idea of their pet suffering from preventable illnesses like heartworm.
 It can be especially detrimental to personal protection dogs and other canine athletes — one of the first symptoms many owners recognize is exercise intolerance.
 While most pet owners know the basic information their veterinarians tell them about heartworm prevention, there are ten things that you may not have considered when it comes to keeping your pet or working animal healthy:

 Contracting heartworm is actually pretty difficult.

 You may know that mosquitoes are the vector for heartworm.
 This doesn’t necessarily mean that all it takes to get sick is a simple little mosquito bite, however — there’s a lot more to it.
 Even when temperatures are warm enough for mosquitoes, it may not yet be warm enough for the heartworm larvae themselves.
-They need a lower limit of 57°F to develop nd become infectious.
+They need a lower limit of 57°F to develop and to become infectious.
 Temperature and humidity are also crucial during the 10-14 day incubation period within the mosquito, and even after the bite takes place.
 If it is too cool or too dry, the larvae won’t live long enough to make it through the bite.

 Heartworm is not commonly seen in the wild.

-Not only is the risk of heartworm not as high as many pet owners assume, it’s virtually unknown in wild populations and, even when wild dogs get sick, they don’t commonly show the same wasting symptoms domestic dogs do.
+Not only is the risk of heartworm not as high as many pet owners assume, but it’s also virtually unknown in wild populations and, even when wild dogs get sick, they don’t commonly show the same wasting symptoms domestic dogs do.
 Nobody knows exactly why that is, but it’s likely a combination of immune health, diet, exposure to environmental immune suppressants, and good old fashioned natural selection.

 There is no preventative for heartworm.